-Figure 5: Parallel trends for treatment group ('top taxpayers') and control group ('next 9 per cent')
+Figure 7: Parallel trends for treatment group ('top taxpayers') and control group ('next 4%')

 Note: incomes are normalized for both groups in 2011-12.
 The vertical line indicates the reform time in July 2012.

 Source: authors' calculations based on URA PAYE administrative tax records.